|[ log in ]|

 What is herbal medicine?

-Herbal medicine is the oldest form of medicine known.
-80% of the world's population still relies on medicinal plants for their health.
-In western herbal medicine, thousands of years of empirical wisdom are integrated with contemporary scientific insight so that the use of plant remedies remains valuable and relevant in modern healthcare.
+In western herbal medicine as in other herbal traditions -, thousands of years of empirical wisdom are integrated with contemporary scientific insight so that the use of plant remedies remains valuable and relevant in modern healthcare.

 Within the European tradition, herbal medicine has always been accessible to ordinary people.
 Historically, harvesting medicinal plants and preparing kitchen remedies, was as natural a part of day to day business as farming and cooking.
 In the same way that people are rediscovering the skills of growing their own food for health and environmental reasons, perhaps there is a parallel urgency to nourish and maintain our tradition of harvesting and growing our own medicine.

 While herbal medicine offers the empowering opportunity for individuals to take responsibility for their own healthcare, there will always be times when it is more appropriate to seek expert help.
 Modern professional herbalists are trained in the same diagnostic skills as conventional doctors, but take a more holistic approach that acknowledges the uniqueness of the individual.
-They will tend to use remedies that consist of whole plant extracts, and make recommendations pertaining to diet and lifestyle, as well as prescribing herbs.
+They will make recommendations pertaining to diet and lifestyle, as well as prescribing herbs.

 Herbal medicine practitioners can treat almost any condition that patients might take to their doctor.
 Sometimes it will be an alternative and sometimes it will be an adjunct to conventional medicine.